amh28/IBM-Data-Science-Capstone-Alejandra-Marquez/README.md

 --yolo_score_threshold 0.3 \
 --output ./with_mask.jpg

-You could also try it from a webcam:
+- You could also try it live from a webcam:

 python detect_video.py \
 --video 0 \